kirill-linnik/openai-agent-reading-azure-logs/README.md

-# Azure OpenAI RAG + memory Demo app
+# Azure OpenAI MCP Agent Demo on top of Log Analyzer workspace

 ## Infrastructure
 Obviously, that uses Azure infrastructure.
 You will need to create following resources (please, follow the sequence):